 3. It Removes Any Distractions

 "It really allows you to focus on how amazing and special the moment is, rather than being distracted by the outside world," says Julia Aparicio, who got engaged in Nantucket last year.
 Masini suggests "going dark" for 24 hours and holding off on sharing the news (which may be difficult!) so that the two of you can really enjoy what just happened.
 Troy Vernon, who popped the question in front of the Eiffel Tower this spring, chose the foreign locale for exactly that reason.
-"I wanted it to be special, surprising, romantic and without distraction — just the two of us.
-I made sure we had a way to quickly notify our closest friends and family, but then we are able to shut the phones down and loose ourselves in the streets of Paris with nothing to do but celebrate as a couple," he says.
+"I wanted it to be special, surprising, romantic and without distraction—just the two of us.
+I made sure we had a way to quickly notify our closest friends and family, but then we are able to shut the phones down and lose ourselves in the streets of Paris with nothing to do but celebrate as a couple," he says.

 4. But You May Miss Those "Distractions"